-MARIA HOOD, Programme Specialist for the Intergovernmental Oceanographic Commission of UNESCO's Ocean Science Programmes, discusses IOC's role in assessing the profound alteration of Earth's global carbon cycle and the oceans' increasing absorption of carbon dioxide (CO_2) caused by the burning of fossil fuels.
+MARIA HOOD, Programme Specialist for the Intergovernmental Oceanographic Commission of UNESCO's Ocean Science Programmes, discusses IOC's role in assessing the profound alteration of Earth's global carbon cycle and the oceans' increasing absorption of carbon dioxide (CO2) caused by the burning of fossil fuels.
 Present levels of CO_2 are the highest in 400,000 years-a fact that poses real concerns for global climate change, weather-related disasters, and the spread of diseases.
 IOC, through its international and intergovernmental partnerships and the CO_2 Panel's Ocean Carbon Programme, is tackling the standardization of measurement techniques in an effort to investigate exactly how CO_2 acts in the ocean, and how much of it is actually being taken up as a direct result of human activities.

-Challenges of a Changing Climate: the IOC's Ocean Carbon Programme uring the International Geophysical Year (IGY) of 1957-58, Roger Revelle led an international group to coordinate oceanographic exploration under the IGY banner, and two years later, an international oceanographic expedition that would later be called "the assault on the largest unknown-the International Indian Ocean Expedition."
-It became clear to Revelle and many others that the enthusiasm of an international group of scientists to work together was not sufficient to tackle the scale and complexity of such expeditions, and that there was a real need for an intergovernmental mechanism to obtain formal agreements and commitments from governments.
+Challenges of a Changing Climate: the IOC's Ocean Carbon Programme uring the International Geophysical Year (IGY) of 1957-58, Roger Revelle led an international group to coordinate oceanographic exploration under the IGY banner, and two years later, an international oceanographic expedition that would later be called "the assault on the largest unknown-the International Indian

+The Call for International Coordination of Research and the Birth of the IOC of scientists to work together was not sufficient to tackle the scale and complexity of such expeditions, and that there was a real need for an intergovernmental mechanism to obtain formal agreements and commitments from governments.
 Having been a founding member of the 1955 UNESCO International Advisory Committee on Marine Sciences, Revelle returned to UNESCO for the 1960 Intergovernmental Conference on Oceanographic Research and recommended the establishment of an Intergovernmental Oceanographic Commission (IOC).
 In 1962, the IOC took over the lead for the coordination of the International Indian Ocean Expedition, with the Scientific Committee on Oceanic Research (SCOR) serving as the scientific advisory group.